egon89/java-monorepo/java-io/java-io.md

 - The `deleteIfExists` method:
   - It doesn't throw the `NoSuchFileException` when a file doesn't exist
     - It's useful when we have multiple threads deleting files, and you don't want to throw an exception just because one thread did so first
   - But, it throws the `DirectoryNotEmptyException` and `IOException` exceptions

+- The `copy` method:
+  - Directories can be copied.
+However, **files inside the directory are not copied**.
+So the new directory is empty even when the original directory contains files

 ## I/O Stream
 - A stream is a sequence of data